nasserothman/Marketing-Insights-PowerBI/README.md

 ## Overview

 This Power BI project aims to enhance the efficiency of marketing campaigns.
+It provides insights on marketing campaign performance, including acceptance rates and purchase numbers.
+It also presents income and spending trends based on day, education level, and quarter.
+Furthermore, it includes data on complaints per education level and the average income.

 ## Background